cabouman/mbircone/docs/source/api.rst

 * preprocess_ includes functions for sinogram preprocessing and parameters parsing for both 3D and 4D conebeam datasets.
 * mace_ includes functions for multi-slice MACE reconstruction of both 3D and 4D conebeam tomography.
 * multinode_ includes functions for easily deployment on multi-nodes with Dask, a flexible library for parallel computing in Python.
-* laminography_ includes functions for 3D parallel beam laminographic projection and reconstruction
+* laminography_ includes functions for 3D parallel beam laminographic projection and reconstruction.
+* utils_ includes utility functions to read and write image data.

 .. _cone3D: cone3D.html
 .. _phantom: phantom.html